Monday 30 July 2012

 This re-cap isn’t about the album’s mythology, though, it’s about its music, and its place on a short list of 10 records in contention for a prize.
 Since its release in May, I Predict a Graceful Expulsion has frequently featured on my sound system at home, almost exclusively listened to as a whole record, and always with a sense of longing.
 More and more, I find the restraint and tension built on songs like opener “The Mark” and “Steady” leaving me frustrated.
 Spx’s spare and understated arrangements bring me to the emotional brink but rarely allow me to engage with the music deeply.
 It’s as if my would-be lover has drawn me in for a kiss, but at the last possible moment has held me back by a tender yet firm hand on my chest.
 I need more intimacy–more trust–than that if this relationship is to carry forward, but I’m willing to be patient a little while longer.
 The incredibly beautiful and epic sounding “Winter Solstice” is reason enough to stick around, while “When the City Lights Dim” offers a glimpse of what could be: the beautiful union of a unique voice and classic soul/R&B swagger.
 She may still be a puzzle to me, but I’m working on unraveling the mysteries of Cold Specks, one song at a time.

-This entry was posted on Monday, July 30th, 2012 at 7:00 am and is filed under QBiM SPiNS, SoundCloud.
+This entry was posted on Monday, July 30th, 2012 at 7:00 am and is filed under QBiM SPiNS.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.